 - Bring ginger pills, even if you don’t think you’ll get seasick.
 If nothing else, they’ll be good for settling your rum hangover.

-- It’s probably worth it to invest in some dry bags before embarking—that’s the one thing I would redo, just for peace of mind.
+- It’s probably worth investing in some dry bags before embarking—that’s the one thing I would redo, just for peace of mind.

-- Be advised that Panamanian Immigration is serious business: they completely empty your bag and pick through everything you’ve got in there.
-So be careful if you’ve got your stuff packed to the gills because it will be a pain to jam it all back in there on a tight schedule.
+- Be advised that Panamanian Immigration is serious business.
+They completely empty your bag and pick through everything you’ve got in there.
+So be careful if you’ve got your stuff packed super tightly.
+It will be a pain to jam it all back in there on a tight schedule.
 And if you’ve got the chance to do laundry before embarking…do it.
 Nothing worse than the immigration lady poking through your dirty undies in front of the whole group.

 Other than that, what’s left to say but have a great time!